McLargo/mkdown-docs/docs/utils/cache.md

 original source (database, API, etc.).
 If the item is not in the cache (**cache miss**), it is fetched from the original source, stored in the cache for future requests, and then returned to the requester.

+Some types of cache include:

+- **In-Memory Cache**: Data is stored in the RAM of the server, providing extremely fast access times.
+Examples include Redis and Memcached.
+- **Distributed Cache**: A cache that is shared across multiple servers or instances, allowing for scalability and high availability.
+Examples include Amazon ElastiCache and Apache Ignite.
+- **Client-Side Cache**: Data is stored on the client side, such as in browsers or mobile devices, to reduce latency and improve user experience.

 ## Advantages